-Sectional to State Final: The first five (5) placing teams and the first seven (7) runners who are not members of the first five (5) placing teams in each Sectional will advance to the State Final meet.
+B. Sectional to State Final: The first five (5) placing teams and the first seven (7) runners who are not members of the first five (5) placing teams in each Sectional will advance to the State Final meet.
 In addition, in the event the 8th, 9th or 10th place overall individual finisher in the sectional is not on a qualifying team, such 8th, 9th or 10th place overall finisher in the individual race shall advance from the sectional to the state final meet.

-C. Regional/Sectional Team Ties: For purposes of advancement of teams from regional to sectional and sectionals to the State

-Final, if a tie occurs at the last qualifying spot, the teams tied advance.
+C. Regional/Sectional Team Ties: For purposes of advancement of teams from regional to sectional and sectionals to the State Final, if a tie occurs at the last qualifying spot, the teams tied advance.
+Team Ties will be broken according to the NFHS tie-breaking rule 8-2.
 Note: In the State Finals, team ties for the first three places will be broken by comparing the 6th runner from each of the teams involved in the tie.